Human rights defender's story: Cristina Hardaga Fernandez from Mesoamerica

 “Thousands of defenders are currently at risk in Mexico and Central America.
 We have colleagues who work in some of the most difficult conditions, and because of their work, they are facing threats.”

-Hardaga Fernandez recalls her close work with women such as Valentina Rosendo Cantu, a brave women human rights defender who has been challenging the militarized structure of governance in Guerrero since 2002.
+Hardaga Fernandez recalls her close work with women such as Valentina Rosendo Cantu, a brave women human rights defender who has been challenging the militarised structure of governance in Guerrero since 2002.
 She says it is those individuals that work in periphery, away from city centers, that are at the most risk of facing reprisals.
 In addition to the types of attacks faced by their male counterparts, women human rights defenders must also contend with gender-specific violence, including sexual violence.
-While some governments have made efforts to address this through national human rights institutions and human rights mechanisms, violence is increasing and impunity has remained constant.
+Whilst some governments have made efforts to address this through national human rights institutions and human rights mechanisms, violence is increasing and impunity has remained constant.

 “We must get to the point when governments truly believe that human rights defenders are positive tools in a democratic country.
 We don’t want to center the attention only on protection, but on how to change the situation that makes the threat possible in the first place.”